openstack-infra/zuul/doc/source/user/config.rst

 which can be re-used by multiple projects.

-A Project Template uses the same syntax as a :ref:`project` definition, however, in the case of a template, the ``name`` attribute does not refer to the name of a project, but rather names the template so that it can be referenced in a `Project` definition.
+A Project Template uses the same syntax as a :ref:`project` definition, however, in the case of a template, the :attr:`project.name` attribute does not refer to the name of a project, but rather names the template so that it can be referenced in a `Project` definition.

 .. _secret: